-A very popular method of organizing coupons is to set up a binder.
+A very popular method of organizing coupons is to set up a coupon binder.
 To start, make sure that you have a sturdy binder that is thick (3 inches at least).
 You need storage space.
 Ideally, having a binder that closes with a zipper is a good idea, because you can keep coupons from falling out.

-Divide your binder with dividers labelled with your various categories (produce, meats, toiletries).
+Set up your binder with dividers labelled with your various categories (produce, meats, toiletries).
 Use sheets for photo albums or sheet protectors to store coupons.
 These are good because they are clear, and you can see what you need without rifling through.
 Consider using baseball trading card sleeves.
 They work well, too.

-The box method
+The Box method

 No matter what method you choose, make sure that you set aside time every week to do two things: source out new coupons and go through your stash to get rid of expired coupons.
-Remember,

 - When you are making up your shopping list for the week, make notations for coupon use, so that you don’t forget at the checkout.